 Invoicing and Payment

-Fees will be invoiced on a monthly basis and on completion of the matter, unless otherwise agreed.
-Payment is due within 14 days of the date of the invoice.
+Fees will be invoiced monthly, or at other frequencies at our discretion, and on completion of the matter, unless otherwise agreed.
+Payment is due within 14 days of the date the invoice is provided.

 Our invoices may be paid by electronic funds transfer to our bank account, by debit or credit card, or, if we hold funds for you in our trust account, by way of deduction from those funds.
 We do not accept payment of our invoices in cash.

 Please let us know as soon as possible if you are unable to pay our invoice by the due date.